18F/guides/docs/replatforming.md

 In cases where you want pa11y to ignore a certain element, such as in the accessibility guide which intentionally shows examples of accessibility issues, you can add the data attribute `data-pa11y-ignore` to the element that should be ignored.

+In certain cases we may need `pa11y-ci` to ignore an element.
+For example, in the accessibility guide there are elements that violate a11y rules on purpose.
+We know those will fail and don't want to fix them because they are showing an example of a bad practice, and so we want `pa11y-ci` to ignore them.
+To do so we can the data attribute `data-pa11y-ignore` to the element that should be ignored.

 _Example:_

 ```